ucla-data-archive/bash-shell-notes/bash-notes.md

 - problem is that when copy receives two files it expects the last one to be a directory in which to copy the files
 - you can perform these operations using a loop
-- example looking at first three lines in each file
+- first, let's looking at first three lines in each file

 ```bash
 for filename in basilisk.dat unicorn.dat